karastift/erzaehler/README.md

 5. [Kotlinx Serialization](https://github.com/Kotlin/kotlinx.serialization) — JSON serialization
 6. [Koog (LLM)](https://docs.koog.ai/) — prompt execution for topic/story generation
 7. [Cartesia TTS](https://cartesia.ai/sonic) — voice generation for dialogue

-## Character assets (license & setup)

-This project uses character sprites from: https://pixelserial.itch.io/rpg-top-down-character-asset-pack

-License summary (author’s terms):
-- You can: use in personal/commercial projects; modify and include in games (free or paid).
-- You can’t: resell or redistribute the assets (even if modified).

-Because redistribution is forbidden, the sprites are not included in this repository.
-To use them locally:

-1) Download the asset pack and extract it.
-2) Slice the sprites into frames using the helper script [slice-assets.py](slice-assets.py):
-3) Copy the generated frames into Compose resources so the app can load them:

 ```bash
 mkdir -p composeApp/src/commonMain/composeResources/drawable